 By and large, the loss of self-esteem is the most disruptive aspect of a breakup or divorce.
 However, when all a person does is self-criticize, they pile fault on fault until they can think of nothing but their perceived inadequacies.
 In this state, an individual cannot begin to process what actually happened in the relationship and successfully moving on requires this process.
 And too, thinking through the history of the failed relationship is the only way to learn how to better handle future relationships.
 If you can grieve the breakup without attacking yourself, the healing process will go smoother and faster.
 It will also put you on a much better footing for whatever comes next in your life.

 Consider how you felt about yourself before the two of you met.
 Did you feel proud and confident?
 Did that change over the time you were together?
 Was your partner very successful or highly thought of by others?
-Did he/she have particularly good looks or a bigger than life personality?
-Were you down on your luck when you first met or became so during the relationship?
+Did he/she have particularly good looks or a larger-than-life personality?
+Were you down on your luck when you first met or did you become so during the relationship?
 Did the time you felt the best in your life about yourself come during the relationship or when it first started?
 Do you have issues that you know you need to address but, nevertheless, keep avoiding?

 If you answer “yes” to a few of these questions, consider if you started to feel good about yourself because of becoming connected to your partner.
-What that means is, you felt good only because of them, not because of something inherently worthwhile that you appreciated within yourself.
-When the scales of self-worth tip favorably only because of a particular partner the pain of the ending can feel unbearable.
+When the scales of self-worth tip favorably only because of a particular partner, the pain of the ending can feel unbearable.
 If you find yourself in this trap, you are not only sad to be without your partner, but are made to feel as if you have no hope going forward.

 People have happy long-term relationships when they have a life outside that makes them feel fulfilled and connected.
 An ice cream Sunday is built from the bottom up and a fulfilling relationship could be described as the cherry on top, but it is not the foundation.